3j9fkyahunqoxwqu/CryptoNews/README.md

-CryptoNews from around the World.
+Random CryptoNews from around the world.
+- This project is under GNU GENERAL PUBLIC LICENSE v2 -

 The news focus is on:
-ï En-/Decrpytion topics (common) ï SSL/CA auth./TLS certificates
+‚Ä¢ En-/Decrpytion topics (common)
+‚Ä¢ SSL/CA auth./TLS certificates
-ï Router (common attacks)
+‚Ä¢ Router (common attacks)
-ï HTTP
+‚Ä¢ HTTP
-ï Fingerprinting (common)
+‚Ä¢ Fingerprinting (common)
-ï DNS (security news and attack news) ï GitHub (random news) ï Firewall (security, hacking, ..)
+‚Ä¢ DNS (security news and attack news)
+‚Ä¢ GitHub (random news)
+‚Ä¢ Firewall (security, hacking, ..)

 I'm not responsable for external linked content.
 All links are checked (as of time of posting) and 'clean'.
 Since nothing can be re-checked every second you must scan and check each link on your own.